 So, how does this help?
 By measuring our object and then measuring the standard star, we can get the flux of our star as a fraction of the standard star flux (or the ratio of the flux of our star to the flux of Vega.)
-Many of the factors mentioned above, from bird poop to QE, do NOT affect the ratio of the flux of our star to the flux of the standard stars, as they affect all star equally.
+Many of the factors mentioned above, from bird poop to detector efficiency, do NOT affect the ratio of the flux of our star to the flux of the standard stars, as they affect all objects equally.
 (The atmosphere would "cancel out" if we observe all objects through the same amount of air, but this is impossible because objects are scattered across the sky.
 However, it is relatively straightforward - at least in principle- to correct for the effect the atmosphere, as discussed later in chapters on atmospheric extinction.)

 Astronomers working in the visible portion of the spectrum almost always express ratios or fractions as magnitudes, discussed in detail in another section.
 For apparent magnitudes (which as related to the flux of a star), we essentially define the zero point of the system by saying that a set of stars has a given set of magnitudes.
 Historically, Vega had a magnitude of exactly 0.00 at all wavelengths and in all filters.
 (But see note at end of chapter.)
 Thus, when we measure a star with an apparent magnitude of 5.00, say, we know that star has a flux 100 times less than a star with magnitude of 0.00.
 Since we know the flux of the zeroth magnitude star (from the absolute measurements) we can easily get the flux of the star, simply by multiplying the flux of the zero magnitude flux standard by 0.01!
+(Why does 5 magnitudes equal a factor of 100 in brightness?
+Read the next chapter!)